Allied Command Operations (ACO)

 With regard to the NAEW&C Force, the Force Commander conducted a comprehensive Force Review that determined the size and shape of the Airborne Warning & Control System (AWACS) capability for the future, adapting it to match the new personnel ceilings decided in the context of the new command structure.
 On this basis, Allies committed to the modernisation of NATO AWACS, extending the fleet’s life until 2035, after which additional lifetime extensions are no longer practical.

-NATO is acquiring an Alliance Ground Surveillance (AGS) system that will provide SACEUR the capabilities for near real-time, continuous information and situational awareness concerning friendly, neutral, and opposing ground and surface entities.
-The AGS system will consist of five Global Hawks remotely piloted aircraft, associated command and control base stations, and support facilities provided by the AGS’ main operating base at Sigonella, Italy.
-Using advanced radar sensors, these systems will continuously detect and track moving objects and will provide radar imagery of areas of interest and stationary objects.
-The system will be fully trained and equipped to participate in NATO-approved operations worldwide, and available at graduated levels of readiness.
+NATO’s Alliance Ground Surveillance (AGS) system provides SACEUR the capabilities for near real-time, continuous information and situational awareness concerning friendly, neutral, and opposing ground and surface entities.
+The AGS system consists of five NATO RQ-4D “Phoenix” remotely piloted aircraft, associated ground command and control stations, and support facilities provided by the AGS’ main operating base at Sigonella, Italy.
+Using advanced radar sensors, these systems can continuously detect and track moving objects and provide radar imagery of areas of interest and stationary objects.
+AGS contributes to a range of missions such as the protection of ground troops and civilian populations, border control and maritime safety, the fight against terrorism, crisis management and humanitarian assistance in natural disasters.

 Supreme Headquarters Allied Powers Europe (SHAPE) was activated on 2 April 1951, in Rocquencourt, France, as part of an effort to establish an integrated and effective NATO military force.
 Allied Command Atlantic (ACLANT), headed by Supreme Allied Commander Atlantic (SACLANT), was activated a year later, on 10 April 1952.